flarum/docs/docs/console.md

 In addition to the admin dashboard, Flarum provides several console commands to help manage your forum over the terminal.

-To use the console:
+Using the console:

 1. `ssh` into the server where your flarum installation is hosted
-2. `cd` to the folder that contains a file called `flarum`
+2. `cd` to the folder that contains the file `flarum`
 3. Run the command via `php flarum [command]`

 ## Default Commands